 Medicaid: What To Know

-Medicaid, also known as Medical Assistance, provides assistance for paying the costs of long term nursing home stays.
+Medicaid, also known as Medical Assistance, provides assistance for paying the costs of long-term nursing home stays.
 It is available for both individuals and married couples.
 There are many requirements the applicant must meet before being deemed eligible for Medicaid benefits – including income and asset limitations.
 Depending upon the gross income, an applicant is permitted to retain $2,400 or $8,000 of countable assets.
 However, not all assets are “countable” assets.
 For instance, in most circumstances, the primary residence does not count as an asset.

 There are also laws and regulations in place to protect the community spouse by ensuring that they have sufficient assets and income to maintain their lifestyle.
 If you and/or your spouse’s assets are over the limit, those extra resources must be “spend down”.
-However, that “spend-down” is not limited to paying the nursing home.
+However, that “spend-down” is not limited to paying for the nursing home.

 In addition, there is a five-year look back through all of your assets to see if any gifting was done for the purposes of obtaining Medicaid eligibility.
-If you have gifted in the past five years, the state tallies the total amount gifted during that time and imposes a penalty by taking the total amount gifted divided by the average daily rate for a nursing home in PA (as of 1/1/20 this rate is $352.86/day).
+If you have gifted in the past five years, the state tallies the total amount gifted during that time and imposes a penalty by taking the total amount gifted divided by the average daily rate for a nursing home in PA (as of 1/1/20 this rate is $423.11/day).
 There are ways to pay the nursing home during this penalty period.

+Our office is located in the heart of Bloomsburg, Pennsylvania.
+Call us today at 570-798-1084 or send us an email to set up your initial consultation.
 You can also schedule a quick 15-30 minute phone call with one of our experienced staff to discuss your various questions and concerns and they can schedule you an emergency appointment with one of our certified elder law attorneys.